stisti/jenkins-app/README.rst

 =================

 Jenkins project usually releases a new version every week.
 You can upgrade Jenkins normally in the Manage Jenkins page.
 Just tell Jenkins to restart itself.
 You do not have to stop and restart Jenkins.app.

+If you want to upgrade Jenkins.app, you can do that too.
+Just download a new one and copy it over the old Jenkins.app.

+Unfortunately this will make Jenkins.app forget the last command-line.
+I do not yet know why this happens.

+Also, there is currently no mechanism in Jenkins.app to check if there are new versions of Jenkins.app.

 Uninstalling Jenkins
 =============